dankar/dankar.github.io/_posts/2015-04-12-altair-8800-emulator.md

 ![Figure 5]({{site.url}}/assets/img/cpm22.jpg)

-/Running CP\/M 2.2/
+_Running CP/M 2.2_

 ![Figure 6]({{site.url}}/assets/img/mbasic.jpg)

-/Running MBASIC, a version of BASIC that is nice enough to not be case sensitive!/
+_Running MBASIC, a version of BASIC that is nice enough to not be case sensitive!_

 Code and schematics
 -------------------